JpCurada/g6-mp2-desalgo/adr/OPT_optimized_selection_sort_adr.md

 ```

 **C. Brief Description:**

-*This optimized version of Selection Sort iteratively finds the minimum (or maximum) element in the unsorted portion of the list and swaps it with the first unsorted element — but only if a smaller (or larger) value is found.
+This optimized version of Selection Sort iteratively finds the minimum (or maximum) element in the unsorted portion of the list and swaps it with the first unsorted element — but only if a smaller (or larger) value is found.
 It avoids unnecessary swaps, making it more efficient in practice.
-It supports both numeric and case-insensitive string comparisons and maintains the original list by working on a copy.*
+It supports both numeric and case-insensitive string comparisons and maintains the original list by working on a copy.
----

 ## II.
 Python Implementation